 Protecting your work can help you in many ways.
 It can help you take legal action against anyone who uses your images without permission.
 It can also bring in extra income through licensing or selling your rights.
 As Rick can verify:

 I was approached recently by a popular music magazine who wanted to use a photo in a feature.
 They’d found my contact details in the images metadata and called me to request permission - and offered a fee for its usage.
 It was the correct thing to do, and I got some money out of this too.
 This is how it should always work.

 In the past, having your image used or copied by others was confined to print, such as newspapers, magazines and books.
 Now an image can appear online and spread around the world in seconds, all without your knowledge.

-It frightens me a bit but it’s a double edged sword.
+It’s a little of a catch 22 situation.
 I want my work to be out there and my photos to be seen but I don’t want them to be abused.
 On my own website you can’t just right click and copy an image.
 But there’s nothing to stop people taking a screen grab and copying it that way.